thegworld/gtx-browser/docs/gpu/gpu_testing.md

 Sends your job to the default set of try servers.

-The GPU tests are part of the default set for Chromium CLs, and are run as part of the following tryservers' jobs:
+The GPU tests are part of the default set for GTx Browser CLs, and are run as part of the following tryservers' jobs:

 *   [linux-rel], formerly on the `tryserver.chromium.linux` waterfall